 Neo4j-helm allows users to deploy multi-node Neo4j Enterprise Causal Clusters to Kubernetes instances, with configuration options for the most common scenarios.
 It represents a rapid way to get started running the world leading native graph database on top of Kubernetes.

-For Neo4j standalone (i.e . excluding Neo4j Causal Cluster) productized Helm charts for are available for Neo4j 4.3 and above.
+For Neo4j standalone, productized Helm charts are available for Neo4j 4.3 and above.
+For Neo4j Causal Cluster, productized Helm charts are available for Neo4j 4.4 and above.

-That is the recommended way to run a standalone Neo4j server in Kubernetes.
-Full details are in the Kubernetes section of the Neo4j operations manual
+That is the recommended way to run Neo4j in Kubernetes.
+Full details are in the Kubernetes section of the Neo4j operations manual.

 This guide is intended only as a supplement to the Neo4j Operations Manual.
 Neo4j-helm is a docker container based deploy of Neo4j Causal Cluster.
 All of the information in the Operations Manual applies to its operation, and this guide will focus only on kubernetes-specific concerns.